-You can append query options to the URI in the following format, ?option=value&option=value&...
+'''

+?option=value&option=value&...

+'''

-Option Default Description reportGroup A size to use a throughput logger for reporting
+Option Default Description reportGroup null A size to use a throughput logger for reporting

 Simple Example

 Here's a simple example of Mock endpoint in use.
 First, the endpoint is resolved on the context.
 Then we set an expectation, and then, after the test has run, we assert that our expectations have been met.